jmcnamara/XlsxWriter/dev/docs/source/format.rst

 .. py:function:: set_center_across()

-   Centre text across adjacent cells.
+   Center text across adjacent cells.

 Text can be aligned across two or more adjacent cells using the ``set_center_across()`` method.
 This is an alias for the